telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 - An unexpectedly high number of threads associated to the contextBroker
 - Error messages like this appearing in the logs: `Runtime Error (error creating thread: ...)`

-In order to solve this problem, have a look to the following section in [the performance tunning documentation](perf_tuning.md#thread-pool-considerations).
+In order to solve this problem, have a look at the following section in [the performance tuning documentation](perf_tuning.md#thread-pool-considerations).

 [Top](#top)

 ### Diagnose memory exhaustion problem

-Regarding abnormal consumption of memory, it can be detected by the the following symptoms:
+Regarding abnormal consumption of memory, it can be detected by the following symptoms:

 -   The broker crashes with a "Segmentation fault" error